crossplane/crossplane/docs/stacks-guide-aws.md

 To recap what we've set up now in our environment:

-- Our provider account, both on the provider side and on the Crossplane side.
+* Our provider account, both on the provider side and on the Crossplane side.
-- A Network Configuration for all instances to share.
+* A Network Configuration for all instances to share.
-- An EKSClusterClass and an RDSInstanceClass with the right configuration to use the mentioned networking setup.
+* An EKSClusterClass and an RDSInstanceClass with the right configuration to use the mentioned networking setup.
-- A namespace for our app resources to reside with default MySQLInstanceClass and KubernetesClusterClass that refer to our EKSClusterClass and RDSInstanceClass.
+* A namespace for our app resources, with a default MySQLInstanceClass and a default KubernetesClusterClass that refer to our EKSClusterClass and RDSInstanceClass.

 ## Next Steps